 - Preparing wooden or aluminum siding for paint.

 - Preparing decks for staining (removing grayed out wood fibers and loose stain/paint).

 - Washing concrete that is over three years old.

 What is Soft Washing?

 For the safest and most effective removal of surface contaminants such as mold, algae, mildew, and dirt, the best method to use is a soft wash.
 Soft washing uses a safe pressure and relies primarily on the specialized cleansers used in the process.
 Soft washing delivers the cleansers and water generally at a higher volume but lower pressure.

-Concrete less than three years old requires a soft wash, and this is primarily to make sure the structural integrity of the surface isn’t compromised.
-On roofs, the best method of protecting the surface requires a wash that is even softer than a basic soft wash.
+Concrete less than three years old requires soft washing, and this is to make sure its structural integrity isn’t compromised.
+On roofs, the best method of protection requires a wash that is even softer than a basic soft wash.
 It uses a less diluted form of cleansers than a standard soft wash.
 In general, when you are considering a standard cleaning of your house, deck, roof, or newer concrete, soft washing is the recommended method.